wgpu-mc/wgpu-mc/README.md

 #### Intro

 WebGPU is a new web specification designed to provide modern graphics and compute capabilities in an API.
-It is in its very early stages in web browsers, but has had a very promising cycle of development.
-It's inspired by Metal & Vulkan's render pipelines, and is able to efficiently provide lower level access to graphics hardware, in a modern and (relatively) easy to use API.

-`wgpu` is the name of a crate which implements this specification, and it is written in Rust, allowing safe and blazing-fast use of the WebGPU standard, which makes it a prime candidate for a replacement of Blaze3D.
+`wgpu` is the name of a crate which implements this specification, and it is written in Rust, allowing safe and fast usage of the WebGPU standard, which makes it a great platform to build a cross-platform renderer on.

 #### Goals